 Fiona Lander is an Engagement Manager with McKinsey & Company, specialising in healthcare strategy and transformation.
 Fiona was a Frank Knox Memorial Fellow at Harvard University, where she completed a Masters of Public Health in 2015; she graduated from Monash University with dual honours in Medicine/Surgery and Law.
 Fiona has previously worked with the UN Office of the High Commissioner for Human Rights, Corrs Chambers Westgarth, Austin Health in Victoria, and Royal Perth Hospital in Western Australia.
 She is a a Board Director of Diabetes WA, and lectures annually at the Copenhagen School of Global Health.

-Jess Short is a campaigner, advocate and trade unionist at heart.
+Jess Smith is a campaigner, advocate and trade unionist at heart.
 Jess started her journey into politics by taking part in the Senator Chris Evans program (now known as the Labor Movement work experience).

 She brings expertise in political, community and workplace organising.

 Jess is passionate on issues of gender equality, female representation in parliament, economic justice and fairness in the workplace.

 Jess co-cofounded She Runs alongside Martina Ucnikova.